learnk8s/learnk8s.io/src/best-practices/governance.v2.md

 ### There's a conservative NetworkPolicy in every namespace

-This repository contains various use cases of Kubernetes Network Policies and sample YAML files to leverage in your setup.
+This repository contains various use cases of Kubernetes Network Policies and samples YAML files to leverage in your setup.
 If you ever wondered [how to drop/restrict traffic to applications running on Kubernetes](https://github.com/ahmetb/kubernetes-network-policy-recipes), read on.

 ## Role-Based Access Control (RBAC) policies